PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/md_reference.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Overview}}$</div> <a name="overview" />
 ---

-It is expected that you use these features as they fit winthin the style guide.
+It is expected that you use these features as they fit within the style guide.
 You can use this doc as a quick copy and paste reference for many of our markdown usages.
 These are intended to be used with GitHub as the main way to read them, if you need to confirm how it looks visually.